SebastienPeillet/PisteCreator/README.md

 # PisteCreator
 ONF GUI plugins to create tracks

-In French Guyana forest, it's not easy to lead engine deep into the wood.
+In French Guyana forest, it's not easy to lead engines deep into the wood.
 The rainy season challenges the earthworks and the tracks degrades, due to the water runoff on inclined tracks.
+Field operator have to plane the road access for every step in lumbering (cutting, skidding, on-site processing and trees loading onto trucks).
+During last decades, forestry operators tried to improve their technics to cause less environmental impact and to conform to ecolabel requirements.
-This tool help to avoid tilted tracks uring the tracks planification.
+This tool help to avoid tilted tracks during the tracks planification.

+Qgis compatibility check :
+- 2.14.12
+- 2.16.0
+- 2.18.3
-I developped the plugin with the 2.16.0 Qgis version, I will check for compatibilty later, for long term version (and maybe for Qgis 3 in the future).
-It add a new maptool that will help the user to keep reasonable declivity when he edits the tracks layers
+It add a new maptool that will help the user to keep reasonable declivity when he edits the tracks layers.

 ## Install